FrankSauve/SearchAV/README.md

 ## Team members

-Concordia Students that worked on the project:
+Concordia Students that are working on the project:

 Team members          | Email                         | Student Id   |Github Usernames
 ------------          | --------------------          | ------------ |----------------